 - Monitor creatives.
 Compared to Facebook ads, where all the efficiency goes to the two most effective creatives, in Twitter ads, ad impressions are not all that well defined.
 We recommend that you disable individual creatives, evaluating the effectiveness of each.

-- If there are any problems with your ads, you have the opportunity to write to the Twitter support chat or send a request to the mail.
+- If there are any problems with your ads, you have the opportunity to send a request to the mail.
 Based on our experience, Twitter support isn’t the best.
 But as in any other network, you can’t always meet a competent manager, so make several identical requests to find a representative who can effectively solve your problem.